ccnfac/MyNetwerkApp/README.md

 - Blue check verification required for major brands.

 ### 🧠 AI-Enhanced Stories
-- Bring photos to life using GPT-4 or Grok image/video effects.
+- Bring photos to life using Stability AI, GPT-4 or Grok image/video effects.
 - Only available to verified users.
 - No face swapping or AI impersonation allowed.